 Preparing photos of your book art for submission to a juried show?
-This series of blog posts will cover 5 tips to make sure your books are shown to jurors in the very best light possible.
-Today’s tip covers the number one most common problem with images submitted to our juried shows: strange color casts caused by common household tungsten light bulbs.
+This series covers five tips to make sure your books are shown to jurors in the very best light possible.
+This tip covers the number one most common problem with images submitted to our juried shows: strange color casts caused by common household tungsten light bulbs.

 Tip # 1: Neutralize Your Colors